 Positive symptoms involve an excess or distortion of normal functions.
 They are the following:

-- The deliriums they are false beliefs that generally imply a misinterpretation of perceptions or experiences.
+- Deliriums are false beliefs that generally imply a misinterpretation of perceptions or experiences.
 In addition, people maintain these beliefs despite the evidence, which clearly contradicts them.
 There are many types of delusions.
-For example, people with schizophrenia may have delusions of persecution, believing that they are subject to surveillance, persecution, deceit or torment.
-They may have delusions of reference and believe that certain passages of books, newspapers or songs are addressed specifically to them.
+For example, people with schizophrenia may have delusions of persecution, believing that they are subject to surveillance, persecution, deceit, or torment.
+They may have delusions of reference and believe that certain passages of books, newspapers, or songs are addressed specifically to them.
 They may also have delusions of theft or thought insertion, believing that others are able to read their minds that their thoughts can be transmitted to other people, or that external forces impose thoughts or impulses on them.
 Delusions in schizophrenia can be strange or not.
 The strange delirious ideas are clearly implausible and do not derive from ordinary life experiences.
 For example, the person may believe that someone has removed their internal organs without leaving a scar.
-The non-strange delirious ideas refer to situations that could occur in real life, such as being persecuted, or cheated by the spouse or partner.
+The non-strange delirious ideas refer to situations that could occur in real life, such as being persecuted or cheated by the spouse or partner.

-- The hallucinations involve hearing, seeing, tasting or physically notice things that nobody else sees.
+- The hallucinations involve hearing, seeing, tasting, or physically notice things that nobody else sees.
 Auditory hallucinations are by far the most common.
 People can hear voices within them that make critical and abusive comments about their behavior or that they talk to each other.

 Negative symptoms involve a decrease or loss of normal functions.
 They are the following: